qbwc/qbwc/README.md

   `rails generate qbwc:install`

-## Features

-QBWC was designed to add quickbooks web connector integration to your Rails 3 application.

-* Implementation of the Soap WDSL spec for Intuit Quickbooks and Point of Sale
-* Integration with the [quickbooks_api](https://github.com/skryl/quickbooks_api) gem providing qbxml processing

-## Getting Started

-### Configuration
+## Configuration

-All configuration takes place in the gem initializer.
-See the initializer for more details regarding the configuration options.

-### Basics
+## Basics

-The QBWC gem provides a persistent work queue for the Web Connector to talk to.
+The QBWC gem provides a in-memory work queue for the Quickbooks Web Connector to interact with.
+This queue is comprised of a session, which takes care of the queueing and persistence across web requests, the job(s), which are groupings of similar requests along with a response processor, and the request(s) themselves, which can be supplied in either raw XML or hash format.

+### The Session

-Every time the Web Connector initiates a new conversation with the application a Session will be created.
-The Session is a collection of jobs and the requests that comprise these jobs.
-A new Session will automatically queue up all the work available across all currently enabled jobs for processing by the web connector.
+Every time the Web Connector initiates a new connection to your application, an existing session will be found or a new one will be created.
+Upon creation, the session will automatically round up all requests across currently enabled jobs and queue them for processing.
+The session will persist across web requests until the work it contains has been exhausted.

-The session instance will persist across all requests until the work it contains has been exhausted.
-You never have to interact with the Session class directly (unless you want to...) since creating a new job will automatically add it's work to the next session instance.
+### The Job

-A Job is just a named work queue.
-It consists of a name and a code block.
-The block can contain:
+A Job groups similar requests together into a manageable work unit.
+It is comprised of one or more requests and a response processor.
+The response processor will be used to digest responses to all the requests in the job.
+A job can

-  * A single qbxml request
-  * An array of qbxml requests
-  * Code that genrates a qbxml request
-  * Code that generates an array of qbxml requests

-*Note: All requests may be in ruby hash form, generated using quickbooks_api.
-Raw requests are supported supported as of 0.0.3 (8/28/2012)*

-The code block is re-evaluated every time a session instance with that job is created.
-Only enabled jobs are added to a new session instance.
+The result of the code block is not cached and is re-evaluated every time a new session is initiated.
+Only requests from enabled jobs are added to a new session.

 An optional response processor block can also be added to a job.
 Responses to all requests are either processed immediately after being received or saved for processing after the web connector closes its connection.
 The delayed processing configuration option decides this.

+### The Request

+All requests in hash form must be generated or validated by the [qbxml](https://github.com/skryl/qbxml) gem.

+  * A single qbxml request (String)
+  * An array of qbxml requests (String)
+  * A single qbxml request (Hash)
+  * An array of qbxml requests (Hash)
+  * Code that genrates a qbxml request
+  * Code that generates an array of qbxml requests

 Here is the rough order in which things happen: